NinVoido/spotify-vpn/doc/man-sections/encryption-options.rst

     metadata must be at most 733 bytes long (980 characters in base64, though note that 980 base64 characters can encode more than 733 bytes).

-    If no metadata is supplied, OpenVPN will use a 64-bit unix timestamp representing the current time in UTC, encoded in network order, as metadata for the generated key.
+    If no metadata is supplied, spotify will use a 64-bit unix timestamp representing the current time in UTC, encoded in network order, as metadata for the generated key.